LibCity/Bigscity-LibCity-Docs/source/index.rst

 ..
-Bigscity-LibTraffic documentation master file, created by sphinx-quickstart on Sat Dec 26 22:20:09 2020.
+Bigscity-LibCity documentation master file, created by sphinx-quickstart on Sat Dec 26 22:20:09 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bigscity-LibTraffic's documentation!
+Welcome to Bigscity-LibCity's documentation!
 =================================================

 .. toctree::